 Do chiropractors help with back pain?

-Chiropractors help cure back pain incrementally via multiple sessions by providing education and manual assistance to move the body in ways that can alleviate pain and stiffness.
+Chiropractors help cure back pain incrementally through multiple sessions, providing education and manual assistance to move the body in ways that alleviate pain and stiffness.

 What are the disadvantages of chiropractic therapy for back pain?